 • A distorted self-view that can include rapidly changing goals and life values.

-• Short periods of paranoia and dissociation loss brought on by heightened stress.
+• Short periods of paranoia and dissociation that are brought on by heightened stress.

 • Intense anger that is difficult to control.
 This can lead to acts of verbal and physical aggression.